Garfield Kart 2: All You Can Drift – Release, Gameplay & Everything You Must Know

 What’s New & What’s Cool

-Here are the standout new features and things that make this sequel interesting:
+Here are the new features that stand out, and some things that make this sequel noteworthy:

-• Multiple themed circuits: there are three unique universe styles — pirate seas, cowboy trails, detective/mystery-type tracks.
+• Various themed circuits: there are 3 different universe styles – pirate seas, cowboy trails and detective/mystery-like tracks.
 Expect surprises around turns.

 System Requirements & Performance (PC)

-If you're on PC or planning to play there, here are the minimums and what to expect:
+If you are on PC or plan to be, here are the minimums and what they will give for:

-• Recommended: Likely a stronger GPU (RTX 3060 or equivalent), good CPU, same RAM or more.
-This is based on Steam’s info.
+• Recommended: Probably a better GPU (RTX 3060, or similar), good CPU, same RAM or more.
+This is all according to Steam’s daughter.

 Split-screen multiplayer mode in Garfield Kart 2 with friends racing